georust/rinex/README.md

 [Hatanaka tool](https://github.com/gwbres/hatanaka) to perform such operations quickly.
-For more information on the compression algorithm, the [Hatanaka documentation page](https://github.com/gwbres/rinex/blob/main/doc/hatanaka.md) is the way to go.
+For more information on the compression algorithm, the [Hatanaka documentation page](https://github.com/gwbres/rinex/blob/main/doc/hatanaka.md) is the where to look at.

 ### Supported RINEX revisions